joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 ![Amazon product page.](./assets/amazon-show.png)

 In the image above, a single product is highlighted from Amazon.
+Unlike the index view, you can look at ratings or add your own, you can see more images, see the product dimensions and more.

 ### New